Inpatients are patients who stay at the hospital for one or more night, whether for surgery, ongoing treatment or following an emergency admission.

 What to do when you arrive

-The wards are all signposted from main reception, but our reception desk staff are happy to provide directions.
+The wards are all signposted from main reception (click to view our Wayfinder map online), but our reception desk staff are happy to provide directions.

 When you arrive on the ward one of the receptionists or nurses will admit you to the ward.